ChanthMiao/ghc-wiki-mirror/Implementation-of-directed-coercions.md

   - [!611](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/611).
 Zaps coercions in the middle of the rewriter.
   - [!3792](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/3792).
 Zaps coercions when zonking (still handling large coercions in the rewriter).
   - [!7844](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/7844).
 The rewriter starts with a zapped coercion and `Reduction` combinators propagate the zappedness.
 (Significantly improves over !611 in tests such as `T12227`, `T5030`.)
+  - [!7909](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/7909/).
+Re-implements the rewriter to only track used coercion variables, and produces a zapped coercion at the end.

 # Rewriting